strategineer/personal-website/content/blog/2022-08-24/index.md

 1. The "skins"/clothing options are relatively limited.

-Counter argument: The game allows you to choose one of six different cartoonish and exagerated body types making it such that every costume
+Counter argument: The game allows you to choose one of six different cartoonish and exaggerated body types making it such that every costume

 2. The queue times are long-ish compared to a Fortnite.